 Getting byte code generation to work under OSGi might be simply a case of doing further tweaking of the class loader that we use for this purpose.
 Other cases where we do dynamic loading might require redesign of APIs so the required classes are supplied to us as Class objects rather than as class names to be loaded.

-#6 Updated by Juan Lopez 4 months ago
+#6 Updated by Juan Lopez over 1 year ago

 - File AMEX.xml AMEX.xml added

 Currently I am working for a customer with SAP cloud platform intregation tool.